tankcdr/solana-defi-indexer-rs/docs/architecture.md

 ## Overview

-The DEX Event Indexer follows a modular, protocol-oriented architecture that provides a clear separation of concerns and makes it easy to add support for new DEXs.
+The DEX Event Indexer follows a modular, protocol-oriented architecture built around the `DexIndexer` trait.
+This design provides a clear separation of concerns and standardizes how new DEXs can be integrated, making the system highly extensible.

+The `DexIndexer` trait serves as the core abstraction that all DEX-specific implementations follow, providing:

+- A standardized interface for event processing
+- Default implementations for common operations
+- Protocol-specific hooks for customizing behavior
+- Robust error handling and recovery strategies
+- Consistent logging and monitoring capabilities

 ## Directory Structure